ProSpace modular capsule home exterior for Australian prefab home buyers

 A studio works well for office, display, or creative use.
 A one-bedroom model suits guest accommodation and premium granny-flat use.
 A two-bedroom model supports families, staff accommodation, and broader short-stay demand.
 Two-storey configurations are strongest when views, privacy, and presence matter.

-Send your state, suburb or region, intended use, preferred model, site access notes, service availability, timeline, and whether solar, off-grid, NDIS, or rental-focused options are required.
+Send your state, suburb or region, intended use, preferred model, site access notes, service availability, timeline, and whether solar, off-grid, NDIS, rental-focused, deck, or accessibility options are required.
+Photos, site plans, and access notes help narrow the recommendation faster.